Tyler-Keith-Thompson/aPrincipalEngineer/Content/blog/A-Great-REST-Networking-Layer.md

 }
 ```

-Our protocol now exposes a way to make `GET` requests...but it doesn't allow people to modify the outgoing request.
+Our protocol now exposes a way to make `GET` requests... but it doesn't allow people to modify the outgoing request.
 Consumers of our protocol want 2 specific behaviors:

 - The ability to modify a request before it is sent.
 - If the pubslisher retries (like when a 401 is returned) then the request modifier should be recalculated.
     - To expand on this idea, look at the example in our `PostService` when the publisher chain restarts the *new* access token needs to be used, not the old one.

-Because `Just` is a little fiddly, anything we put int here will be cached, we need to be a little bit clever.
+Because `Just` is a little fiddly, anything we put in there will be cached, we need to be a little bit clever.
 Let's modify `RESTAPIProtocol`

 ```
 public protocol RESTAPIProtocol {